gaehlerm/SoftwareEngineering/README.md

 4. Interface segregation
 5. Dependency Inversion

 These 5 very general rules describe mostly how classes should be structured and connected with each other.
 Obeying them helps a lot with the design of the code.
-Interestingly enough, most people agree on the fact that these pirnciples are very important, but there is no exact common agreement how these principles should be applied nor what they mean exactly.
+Interestingly enough, most people agree on the fact that these principles are very important, but there is no exact common agreement how these principles should be applied nor what they mean exactly.

 These principles hold for compiled languages as Java and C++.
 Python users have to know only the first two principles, the other three are nice to know but there are ways around them.